 Eczema can begin with small red dots or papules that coalesce into larger, dry, scaly, intensely itchy patches.
 The dots may ooze or become crusted during acute flares.
 In children, eczema most often appears on the face, inside the elbows, and behind the knees.
 In adults, it can appear anywhere.

-Eczema dots are not uniform in appearance and tend to be associated with significant itch.
-Management involves regular moisturizing, trigger avoidance, and topical anti-inflammatory medications during flares.
+Eczema dots are not uniform in appearance and are often associated with significant itching.
+Management involves regular moisturizing, trigger avoidance, and the use of topical anti-inflammatory medications during flares.

 8. Viral Rashes

 Numerous viral infections produce diffuse red dot patterns across the body.
-Common examples include roseola in infants, which produces a sudden-onset rash of small pink dots after a few days of high fever, and certain strains of enterovirus that produce a maculopapular rash alongside gastrointestinal or respiratory symptoms.
+Common examples include roseola in infants, which produces a sudden-onset rash of small pink dots after a few days of high fever, and certain enterovirus strains that cause a maculopapular rash alongside gastrointestinal or respiratory symptoms.

 COVID-19 has been associated with several skin manifestations, including small red dots, hive-like lesions, and pernio-like lesions on the toes.
 Viral rashes typically resolve as the underlying infection clears.
 The accompanying symptoms, such as fever, cough, or gastrointestinal upset, usually provide more diagnostic information than the rash itself.